KristiGourlay/Insight/README.md

 # Modeling

 The project is attempting to use many different NLP models to date text documents.
 I have used CountVectorizer, Tf-Idf and Doc2Vec to place the text into vectors.
 I then paired these matrices with with Logistic Regression, and Random Forrest, and then feature engineered some columns, combining the Vadar scores, with the Doc2Vec polarity scores to use Catboost.
+Overall, the most accurate model was a basic CountVectorizer with Logistic Regression.

 #  Accuracy

-Each time period has recall and precision scores above .5, which is decent for a 6 classification model.
-All models, after fine-tuning, scored from 68-73 in accuracy.
-The biggest take away, was that the model had difficulty with the binning targets.
-Approx 70% of miscategorised items belonged to neighbouring category.
+Each time period has recall and precision scores above .6, which is decent for a 6 classification model.
+Most models, after fine-tuning, scored from 68-73 in accuracy.
+The biggest take away, was that the model had difficulty predicting between neighbouring targets.
+Over 80% of miscategorised items belonged to a neighbouring category.